 “My goal was to get away from glasses.”

 Dry eye syndrome is one of the most common reasons to visit the eye doctor.
 While common, it can have hazardous effects on your eye.
 Dry eye commonly causes blurry vision, tearing, redness, irritation and sensitivity to light.
-Moreover, dry eye can make the use of contact lens almost impossible and can also cause inaccurate measurements when considering prescription eyewear (glasses and contacts), cataract surgery (e.g. Symfony IOL) or vision correction (e.g. LASIK or Raindrop).
+Moreover, dry eye can make the use of contact lens almost impossible and can also cause inaccurate measurements when considering prescription eyewear (glasses and contacts), cataract surgery (e.g. Symfony IOL) or vision correction (e.g. LASIK).

 Miles noticed almost immediate improvement after receiving LipiFlow – vision improved and the annoying symptoms of dry eye vanished.
 With the dry eye treated, preparation for vision correction was much easier…and predictable.
 Corneal measurements and refraction are more accurate with a moist cornea.